-"It is curious, isn't it?" admitted the Wizard.
-"Let me tell you a story from 1982 about the first enemy engagement of the Falklands War, the battle of Goose Green.
-Major Christopher Keeble of the elite 2nd Battalion, the Parachute Regiment, assumed leadership when his commanding officer was killed in a gallant assault on an Argentine machine gun position.
-From the beginning, the British battalion had been outnumbered three to one.
-The situation deteriorated as the day wore on.
-At dusk, Major Keeble felt all options except retreat seemed futile.
+army's coded signal, 'Sunray's down,' assumed leadership in broad daylight on bare terrain.
+Outgunned and outmanned nearly four to one the British situation deteriorated as the day wore on.
+At dusk it seemed retreat was the only option.
 The men in his battalion pressed Major Keeble for a decision.
 Unwilling to retreat and not knowing what else to do, he walked a few steps away from his men.
 In a small ravine, alone with his thoughts, he said a short prayer: 'My Father, I abandon myself to you.
 Do with me as you will.
 I am ready for anything.
 I accept everything provided your will is fulfilled in me.
 I ask for nothing more.'